divine-ray/Servilia/Structure/Prophecies.md

 	%%The Ancient Exile has been created through a pitched judgement at the Court of Storms%%
 - All Glass shattered returns the Nine Prayers.
 - Those who embellish bodies in Metal are faced with rust; corrosion.
-	 %%The [[Blessed Machine]] will eventually falter and fail the [[True Machinists]], forcing them towards computation and uploading of themselves.
+	 %%The [[Blessed Machine]] will eventually falter and fail the [[True Machinists]], forcing them towards computation and uploading of themselves.%%
+ - Rocks boiling die off at eon's whisk.
 > [!WARNING] Fragments
 > when north becomes south and the Dread Gate opens
 > The Castle of Shadow and Flame shall be found